giellalt/giellalt.github.io/proof/SpellerReleaseProcedures.md

 1. create a new GIT tag for the release, using the following pattern:
     - `v` + version string from previous step.
 If the version string is `1.2.3`, the tag should be `v1.2.3`
 1. push commits and tag to GitHub.
+1. **After the release has gone through:** bump the bugfix number, e.g. from `1.2.3` t0 `1.2.4` in both `configure.ac` and `manifest.toml`.
+This is to prepare for the next release (which normally is either a bugfix or a minor release), and will ensure that everyone on the nightly channel receive updates automatically.
+If the release didn't go through, then see below on re-release before bumping the bugfix number.

 CI + CD will do everything, including releasing the updated speller to the pahkat server, as long as the GIT tag is properly set.